vuepress/ecosystem/docs/themes/default/config.md

   To configure the sidebar items manually, you can set this option to a _sidebar array_, each item of which could be a `SidebarItem` object or a string:

-  - A `SidebarItem` object should have a `text` field, could have an optional `link` field, an optional `children` field and an optional `collapsible` field.
-The `children` field should be a _sidebar array_.
+  - A `SidebarItem` object should have a `text` field, could have an optional `link` field, an optional `children` field, an optional `collapsible` field and an optional `prefix` field.
+The `children` field should be a _sidebar array_, where `prefix` will be prepended to every link inside it.
 The `collapsible` field controls whether the item is collapsible.
   - A string should be the path to the target page file.
 It will be converted to a `SidebarItem` object, whose `text` is the page title, `link` is the page route path, and `children` is automatically generated from the page headers.

   If you want to set different sidebar for different sub paths, you can set this option to a _sidebar object_: